 Guide to Public Transport in Malaysia

 Malaysia is a famous tourist country in Southeast Asia with a robust road transport network.
 Flights and ferry services are also available from Malaysia to various domestic and international locations.
 Using public transport in Malaysia rather than renting or driving a vehicle is hassle-free and economical.
 The public transport network in Malaysia is diverse and robust due to various transit points and well-connected roads.
 It is better to use public transport for travelling to various places inside Malaysia.
-The public transportation services have also resumed in Malaysia after being suspended for a long time due to the COVID scenario.
-Read on to know more about how to use public transportation in Malaysia.
+The public transportation services operate in Malaysia as per the SOPs due to the COVID scenario.
+Read on to know more about how to use public transport in Malaysia.

 Public Transportation Mediums

 There are various types of public transportation mediums in Malaysia.
 Let us see the various types of transport mediums in Malaysia and discuss the top public transportation medium.